xcat2/confluent-docs/docs/collective.md

 The collective mode of confluent allows multiple confluent servers to act as one, providing both high availability as well as scaling out to cover a larger number of servers with better performance.

+# Shared storage considerations

+For operating system deployment, it is expected that /var/lib/confluent be identical across all collective members.
+This may through use of an NFS mount, clustered filesystem, or synchronized local filesystem content.
+Confluent has no particular requirements of how this is done, but does expect it to be identical if OS deploymennt features are used.

 # Creating a collective

 To begin, select a confluent server to begin constructing the collective from.
 This page will use `mgt1`